 - If Privacy Shield is enabled, know where the Viewing Key is.
 It might be in a safe, with an attorney, or in a sealed envelope.
 Without it, the capsule can't be opened.

-- Understand the check-in process.
-If your partner is deployed or in an area without internet, they may need someone to click the check-in link on their behalf.
-Discuss this in advance.
+- Learn how check-in emails work.
+If your partner is deployed or in an area without internet, consider having a trusted person click the check-in link on their behalf.
+Talk about it in advance.

 Protecting Sensitive Information